Skip to main content

 2 mentions Positive Neutral Negative

 The game suffers from significant stability issues, with frequent bugs and broken gameplay that hinder the overall experience.
-It feels unfinished and in need of substantial improvements.
+It feels unfinished and in need of substantial improvements to become reliable.

 • “Great idea but way too buggy and unfinished.”